survivejs/webpack-book/manuscript/advanced_techniques/02_linting.md

 ### Dealing with `ELIFECYCLE` Error

 In case the linting process fails, `npm` will give you a nasty looking `ELIFECYCLE` error.
-A good way to achieve a tidier output is to invoke `npm run lint --silent`.
+A good way to achieve a tidier output is to invoke `npm run lint --silent` (or `-s`).
 That will hide the `ELIFECYCLE` bit.
 You can define an alias for this purpose.
 In Unix you would do `alias run='npm run --silent'` and then `run <script>`.

 Alternatively, you could pipe output to `true` like this: